 You can book and appointment with me by following this link, or by using the "Book Now" button in my profile box on the left.

-Developing a research question can feel like an impossible first step.
-In the beginning it is helpful to keep your ideas broad, and then hone in on your research question as you encounter new materials.
-Often it is through the process of research itself that we find a research topic.
+Choosing a topic often feels like an impossible first step.
+It can be helpful to keep your initial topic ideas broad, and then begin honing in on your research question as you encounter new research materials.
+It is often through the process of research itself that one discovers a research topic.

 After gathering your background information, refine your initial topic and question based off of what you learned.
 A good rule of thumb: if there is an entire book on your topic, it is too broad for a research paper.
 On the other hand, if the topic can be discussed in a few paragraphs, then it is too narrow.